Co-founder of Planet Money, award-winning journalist, and author of The Passion Economy

 In lively, funny, and enlightening presentations, Davidson explains the new rules for thriving in the 21st-century economy as he answers major questions on complex economic issues such as international trade, financial and monetary policy, and the changing nature of work.
 He also offers customized presentations on individual industries and their new roles in the context of the current historical moment and global changes.

-Davidson is a writer at The New Yorker where he covers business, technology, and economics.
-Previously, he was the “On Money” columnist and a contributing writer for the New York Times Magazine.
-Davidson is the co-founder and previous co-host of NPR’s Planet Money, served as NPR’s international business and economics correspondent, and has been a frequent contributor to This American Life, where he received a Peabody Award, a DuPont-Columbia Award, and a Polk Award for his work on “The Giant Pool of Money.”
+Davidson is a contributing writer at The New Yorker.
+Previously, he was economics writer for the New York Times Magazine.
+Davidson co-founded and ran NPR’s Planet Money, served as NPR’s international business and economics correspondent, and has been a frequent contributor to This American Life, where he received a Peabody Award, a DuPont-Columbia Award, and a Polk Award for his work on “The Giant Pool of Money.”
 His work has appeared in The Atlantic, Harper’s, GQ, and Rolling Stone, among other publications.
+He is currently working on launching a course on passion storytelling for business with the education startup Maven.
 He also served as a technical consultant to Adam McKay, the co-writer and director of the Academy Award-winning film The Big Short (and later, Davidson’s cohost on Gimlet Media podcast Surprisingly Awesome).
-Davidson’s work is heard regularly on Morning Edition and All Things Considered, and he is a frequent guest on MSNBC, Meet the Press, Anderson Cooper 360, Good Morning America, and other television news shows.
-Davidson has also covered major breaking news stories including on Haiti, the Indonesian tsunami, Hurricane Katrina, the Paris youth riots, and on corruption in the US occupation of Iraq.
-He is a graduate of Kenyon College and the University of Chicago.
+He is a graduate of the University of Chicago.

 The Passion Economy: The New Rules For Thriving In the Twenty-First Century Economy